Assessor macneilli: Habitat and biology

-Naming
+Etymology

 Assessor macneilli was described in 1935 by G.P.
 Whitley from specimens collected at Hayman Island in the Whitsunday Passage off Queensland.
 Whitley did not set out why he chose the name but it is thought that the genus name Assessor means assistant or helper and that the specific name refers to Whitley's colleague, the carcinologist Francis A. McNeill of the Australian Museum.
 McNeill probably assisted Whitley in his ichthyological collections.